 AREA ELEMENT Unsatisfactory (0) Satisfactory (1) Exceptional (2) III.
 Professional 1.
 Professional One or fewer Memberships in at Membership in at Values, Attitudes Association professional least two least three and Behaviors Membership association/ organizations, one of organizations, one of organization which may be local which may be local memberships (university) (university) 2.
-Conferences and No professional Attendance in at least Attendance in at least Workshops conferences or on local, state, two local, state, Attended workshops attended national, or national, or international international conference or conference or x 1 1 C workshop workshops 3.
-Professional Involved in fewer Involved in at least Involvement in three Engagement than two service, two service, or more service, advocacy, research, or advocacy, research, or advocacy, research, teaching assistant activities teaching assistant and/or teaching 4.Ethical Practice Remediation Required activities Rating of 4 or above assistant activities Rating of 4.5 or above (Practicum Evaluation Rating of below a 4 on all of the elements on all of the elements Form) on any of the AND an average AND an average elements OR an score of at least 80% score of at least 90% NOTE: Elements are average score below on Profession-Wide on Profession-Wide denoted with an 80% in the Competency Ethics Competency Ethics asterisk. assessment of the I I I I I I I I I I I I I I I I I I I · · · · · · · · · · · · Profession-Wide Competency Ethics 5.
+Conferences and No professional Attendance in at least Attendance in at least Workshops conferences or on local, state, two local, state, Attended workshops attended national, or national, or international international conference or conference or X 1 1 C workshop workshops 3.
+Professional Involved in fewer Involved in at least Involvement in three Engagement than two service, two service, or more service, advocacy, research, or advocacy, research, or advocacy, research, teaching assistant activities teaching assistant activities and/or teaching assistant activities 4.Ethical Practice Remediation Required Rating of 4 or above Rating of 4.5 or above (Practicum Evaluation Rating of below a 4 on all of the elements on all of the elements Form) on any of the AND an average AND an average 1 Onn) elements OR an score of at least 80% score of at least 90% NOTE: Elements are average score below on Profession-Wide on Profession-Wide denoted with an 80% in the Competency Ethics Competency Ethics asterisk. assessment of the Profession-Wide Competency Ethics 5.
 Continuous No reflection upon Reflection upon goals In-depth reflection Professional goals from previous from previous year from previous year Development year to inform current and some indication and substantial year goals of progress indication of progress used to inform the design of future goals 6.
-Professional Remediation Required Rating of 4 or above Rating of 4.5 or above Behavior Rating of below a 4 on all of the elements on all of the elements NOTE: Elements are on any of the elements OR a score AND an average score of at least 80% AND an average score of at least 90% denoted with an below 80% in the on the Profession on the Profession asterisk. assessment of the Wide Competency Wide Competency usicrisk.
-Profession Wide Professional Values, Professional Values, Competency Attitudes, and Attitudes, and Professional Values, Behaviors Behaviors Attitudes, and Behaviors 7.
-Self-Care Has not developed a Has developed a plan Has a well-developed plan for self-care for self-care and plan of self-care and/or engages in no engages in one or which includes self-care activities more activities of the activities in which the plan candidate engages in regularly 1 1 l AREA TOTA L:/ 14
+Social Justice Has not developed a Has a plan for Has a plan for both plan for learning in learning in the area of learning and the area of Social Social Justice but has participating in Social Justice and has not not participated in activities Justice activities participated in activities in the area activities of Social Justice 7.
+Professional Remediation Required Rating of 4 or above Rating of 4.5 or above Behavior Rating of below a 4 on all of the elements on all of the elements Denavior on any of the AND an average AND an average NOTE: Elements are elements OR a score score of at least 80% score of at least 90% denoted with an below 80% in the on the Profession on the Profession asterisk. assessment of the Wide Competency Wide Competency Profession Wide Professional Values, Professional Values, Competency Attitudes, and Attitudes, and Professional Values, Behaviors Behaviors Attitudes, and Behaviors 8.
+Self-Care Has not developed a Has developed a plan Has a well-developed plan for self-care for self-care and plan of self-care and/or engages in no engages in one or which includes self-care activities more activities of the activities in which the L 1 plan